anikhalder/Integrated_3PCF_theory/README.md

-# The integrated 3-point correlation function of projected fields
+# The integrated 3PCF of projected fields

 This repository hosts code for computing theoretical predictions for the integrated 3-point correlation function (i3PCF) of projected fields.
 It also computes predictions for the 2-point correlation function (2PCF).